adrenaline404/arch-i3wm-x11/README.md

 ## **A modern, aesthetic, and high-performance i3wm configuration for Arch Linux.**

-Designed with a focus on "Glassmorphism" aesthetics (Blur + Transparency + Rounded Corners) while maintaining optimization for older hardware (specifically tuned for Intel HD Graphics 4400 / Haswell architecture).

 ---

 > Made with ❤️ for the **Arch Linux** Community